British logistics in the Siegfried Line campaign: Market

 The airborne Operation Market commenced on 17 September.
 The troops carried 48 hours' supplies with them.
 Plans for air resupply were based on automatic resupply for four days, with the option to extend if required.
 On the second day, 18 September, only 35 Short Stirling aircraft were available to tow resupply gliders, but thereafter there would be sufficient Stirlings and Dakotas.
-British and American equipment was different, with only a few common items such as jeeps, 75mm Pack Howitzer M1|75mm Pack Howitzers, 6-pounder ant-tank guns and POL.
+British and American equipment was different, with only a few common items such as jeeps, 75mm Pack Howitzers, 6-pounder ant-tank guns and POL.
 Different equipment entailed different packing requirements.
 The US 82nd and 101st Airborne Divisions would place demands for supplies with US XVIII Airborne Corps while 1st Airborne Division dealt with I Airborne Corps (Rear) HQ, both of which were based back in England.

 The second lift was supposed to depart the UK around 07:00 on 18 September, but was delayed for three hours by fog.
 Three General Aircraft Hamilcar gliders brought jeeps pre-loaded with ammunition and stores, but only two could be unloaded before German fire caused unloading work to cease.
 The divisional CRASC, Lieutenant Colonel Michael Packe arrived with his adjutant and nine soldiers, who would proceed to lay out the divisional administrative area (DAA) in front of the Hartenstein Hotel in Oosterbeek.
 The resupply drop that coincided with the second lift delivered most of its stores to the predetermined supply dropping point (SDP) north of the Wolfheze railway line, which was in German hands, but some supplies were collected and transported to the DAA in captured German vehicles.
 Although no POL was collected, petrol pumps were found 200 yd east of the DAA, allowing units to draw 8 impgal per vehicle using their own jerricans.